mmburu8/VERIFY-QUALFIED-LEADS/README.md

 # VERIFY-QUALFIED-LEADS

-This project classifies leads generated from a digital advertisement into qualified and not qualified leads.
+This project analyses attributes of leads created by a digital advertisement, classifies them as either a potential customer or not.

 By Martin Mburu